gulammoinuddin132-HUNTER/gulammoinuddin132-HUNTER/README.md

 ## ⚡ Schneider Hackathon

 Participated in a Schneider Electric-focused hackathon and worked collaboratively on developing and presenting a technology-based solution for the given problem statement.

 ---

-## 🟦 SAP Hackfest 2026

-Participated in the **VIT × SAP Hackfest South & East Region 2026**, collaborating on a technology-based solution and its presentation.

----